ArthurEOrtiz/train-tracker/Documentation/project-log.md

   * Exploring Google markers some more to display train stations
   * Got the key to work, it needs a key as well as a position.

+  1342

+  * got the icons to display in the color i wanted
+  * switching to explore the CTA API in order to display all the train stations on my map

+### 20221107

+  1947

+  * Looking into the CTA API documentation. there is a txt file that has all the stations and their lat lng values.
+Im going to merge this google API branch into main then start a new one that focuses on first parsing this data then displaying them on the map as markers.